tytydraco/yessleep/out/Im_the_last_living_person_that_survived_the_fulcrum_shift_of_1975_and_Im_detailing_those_events_here_before_I_pass_In_short_fear_the_ACTS176_protocol_Part_1.md

 *The magic syrup bottle.*

 It was unclear *which* part was magical, though.
-Was the syrup supernaturally rising to the top of the container of its own accord, or had the magic bottle *enchanted* the syrup, thus causing the sugary globules to float like the molten wax of a lava lamp?
+Was the syrup supernaturally rising to the top of the container of its own accord, or had the magic bottle *enchanted* the syrup, thus causing sugary globules to float like the molten wax of a lava lamp?

 *Maybe the Guinness Book of World Records has a wizard on retainer that can get to the bottom of that question when they stop by to evaluate the miracle*, I thought.